-By donating to these charities hopefully one day many of the mortal diseases can be cured.
+By donating to these charities, hopefully one day many of the mortal diseases can be cured.

 Photos and Mementos

-A really good way to remember someone is to get out all the photos, videos and other little things that have a link to the loved one who has passed away.
+An excellent way to remember someone is to get out all the photos, videos and other little things that have a link to the loved one who has passed away.

-All of these things and more are possible in any funeral and here at Australian Funerals & Cremations have done them and seen them in the funerals we have done in the past.
+All of these things and more are possible in any funeral, and here at Australian Funerals & Cremations have done them and seen them in the funerals we have done in the past.
 Check out our services provided page here